j4n7/bluepot/README.md

 <img src="https://i.ibb.co/ZzrSs36/Blue-Pot-Tray-Icon.png" alt="Blue-Pot-Tray-Icon" border="0">
 </p>

+## Why use the Jungle Path Chronometer?

+- Compare your clears in real time with the ones made by pro-players and see where you are not being efficient.
+New champions and clear times will be added in the future.

-This allows measuring the time it takes to clear each camp individually and also the time it takes moving between them.
-Thus, this information can help you improving your jungle pathing by knowing in what stages you could perform better.
+- Measure the time it takes to clear each camp individually and also the time it takes moving between them.
+This information can help you improve your jungle pathing by knowing in what stages you could perform better.

-It automatically detects when you start and finish your jungle path and is very easy to reset a certain stage or stages so you can train that specific part to get your desire time.

-This saves you the tedious task of having to fully start from the beginning.
+- You can manually spawn jungle monsters inside the Practice Tool before their default spawning time and the Jungle Path Chronometer will adjust the time for you.
+This way you won't need to wait any time before you can start practicing your desired jungle clear.

+- Everytime you restart the game, the Jungle Path Chronometer will automatically reset and it will track time relatively to the new clear.
+By default, the Practice Tool doesn't reset the game clock so it can be hard to calculate your times.
+This tool solves this problem.

-You can easily save this information for tracking your own progress but also for sharing it with other players.
+- You can easily save this information for tracking your own progress but also for sharing it with other players.

 ***Take into account that it only registers 6 camps at maximum and crabs, drakes, herald and baron are excluded.***